tadashi-aikawa/jumeaux/docs/getstarted/quickstart.md

 :fa-play-circle: Execute
 ------------------------

-Finally, you can exec jumeaux with specifying `config.yml` and `requests`.
+Finally, you can execute jumeaux with specifying `config.yml` and `requests`.
 [Report :fa-sticky-note:](report.md) shows you what the output means